aws-samples/emr-serverless-samples/README.md

 ### SDK Usage

-During the preview, additional artifacts are required in order to access the EMR Serverless API.
+You can call [EMR Serverless APIs](https://docs.aws.amazon.com/emr-serverless/latest/APIReference/Welcome.html) using standard AWS SDKs.
 The examples below show how to do this.

 - [EMR Serverless boto3 example](/examples/python-api/README.md)
 - [EMR Serverless Java SDK example](/examples/java-api/README.md)

 ## Utilities

+_These UIs are available in the EMR Serverless console, but you can still use them locally if you wish._

 - [Spark UI](/utilities/spark-ui/)